 He has recorded for the Decca, Audite (Echo Prize 2017, ICMA 2018) and Brilliant record labels, both as a soloist and with the Quartetto di Cremona.

 His performances are regularly broadcast on major radio stations around the world (ABC, BBC, Rai Radio 3, Deutschland Radio, WQXR New York.)

-In addition to his teaching activities, he is intensely dedicated to supporting young musicians, in particular young string quartets, string trios and piano trios, through the international initiative “Le Dimore del Quartetto.”
+In addition to his teaching activities, he is intensely dedicated to supporting young musicians, in particular young string quartets, string trios and piano quartet and trios, through the international initiative “Le Dimore del Quartetto.”

-He serves as artistic director of the project and has selected over fifty young ensembles from all over the world as participants.
+He serves as artistic director of the project and has selected over ninety young ensembles from all over the world as participants.

-He is regularly invited to sit on the juries of international string quartet and chamber music competitions (including the Premio Paolo Borciani and the Concorso Gianni Bergano.)
-He has also served as a member of the faculty at the Niccolò Paganini Conservatory of Music in Genoa, Italy.
+He is regularly invited to sit on the juries of international string quartet and chamber music competitions (including the Premio Paolo Borciani, the Concorso Gianni Bergamo, Premio Trio di Trieste).